chenxhjeo/softwareEngineer/readme.txt

-This repository contains the resources for learning the tool of Git.
+This repository contains the resources of learning the Git.